Einat Wilf: Political views

 Wilf advocates the legalization of soft drugs, citing the argument that the existing circumstances contribute to elevated levels of criminal activity.

-According to Wilf, the core of the Israel-Palestinian conflict is not primarily territorial, but revolves around the issue of Palestinian refugees.
-She claims that without addressing this matter, a resolution to the conflict remains elusive.
+According to Wilf, the core of the Israel-Palestinian conflict is not primarily territorial, but lies in the main goal of "Palestinianism", a term she has elaborated on, this being the absolute rejection and ultimate destruction of any form of Jewish sovereign state in Israel.
+She sees the issue of Palestinian refugees, i.e. the "right of return" claimed by the Palestinians and totally denied by Wilf, as the proof for the underlying tactic of all Palestinian negotiators to pursue the elimination of Israel.
+She claims that without addressing the refugees issue, a resolution to the conflict remains elusive.
 Wilf has consistently emphasized the imperative of taking action in the UN to dissolve UNRWA, contending that it perpetuates the Palestinian refugee problem.
 During Operation Protective Edge Wilf frequently engaged with the media, expressing concerns about UNRWA's nature, characterizing it not as a humanitarian organization but as a "hostile Palestinian organization that work to perpetuate the dream of return".

+It’s NOT the Electoral System, Stupid

+In her book It’s NOT the Electoral System, Stupid (2013), Einat Wilf contributes to the academic debate about political culture as well as to the political debate on whether Israels political system should be reformed or not.
+Here key arguments are: